 While Michigan’s freshman point guard hasn’t been quite as productive as he was last week, he has held it down nicely over Michigan’s past two games.
 Lost in Michigan’s miserable loss to Indiana in Bloomington was a solid performance from Derrick Walton: he scored 13 points to lead Michigan in scoring and made all six of his free throws, though he did turn the ball over three times.
 Discounting his flu game against Iowa, Walton logged the fewest minutes in a game since playing 23 against Stanford in Michigan’s blowout win over Nebraska.
 Still Walton scored eight points despite missing three of his five shots from deep and handed out three assists to one turnover.

 Michigan’s leading shot-maker had a very rough time in Bloomington.
 Nik Stauskas could not get anything going and may have let his frustration with Indiana’s no-catch defense get to him a little bit.
 In 35 minutes the sophomore managed six shots and made only one of them.
 Combine that with two turnovers to only one assist and you have Stauskas’s worst game since on the road against Duke in Michigan’s eighth game of the season.
 Stauskas bounced back to an extent on Wednesday.
 While he didn’t score much, he dished out eight assists and grabbed five rebounds.

 Jon Horford was completely ineffective against Indiana, playing only eight minutes.
 However, against Nebraska Michigan’s backup center made his mark.
 In 16 minutes, Horford scored seven points on 3-for-5 shooting with a block and a steal.
 His rebounding total needs to be higher, but the redshirt junior was able to show off some hops

-near the end of the game on Wednesday, slamming home an alley-oop from Spike Albrecht
+near the end of the game on Wednesday, slamming home an alley-oop from Spike Albrecht late.

 Jordan Morgan: 5 (Last week: 7)